39 a feature cruelty and welfare mobile

 Animal cruelty can also be reported online here.

-When animal cruelty offences or breaches of the animal welfare codes of practice are detected, inspectors may seize animals and items connected with offences.
-As part of the investigation into alleged animal welfare or cruelty offences, our inspectors will offer an alleged offender an opportunity to participate in a record of interview.
+When animal cruelty offences or breaches of the animal welfare codes of practice are detected, Inspectors may seize animals and items connected with offences.
+As part of the investigation into alleged animal welfare or cruelty offences, our Inspectors will offer an alleged offender an opportunity to participate in a record of interview.
 At the completion of an investigation, the matter will be reviewed and depending on the nature, duration, significance and ongoing impacts of the alleged offending there are a number of possible outcomes.

 An alleged offender could be: